cyberhiker/compliance-docs/FedRAMP Mod Controls/FedRAMPModControls.md

 ### SA-4 Acquisitions Process (L) (M) (H)

-[]{#_Toc383444686 .anchor}The organization includes the following
-requirements, descriptions, and criteria, explicitly or by reference, in the acquisition contract for the information system, system component, or information system service in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs:
+The organization includes the following requirements, descriptions, and criteria, explicitly or by reference, in the acquisition contract for the information system, system component, or information system service in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, standards, guidelines, and organizational mission/business needs:

 \(a) Security functional requirements;